swcarpentry/good-enough-practices-in-scientific-computing/index.md

 and figuring out what it means is the first 90% of any project;
 writing up is the other 90%.
-While the writing step is rarely addressed in discussions of scientific computing, computing has changed the process manuscript generation just as much as it has changed the research itself.
+While the writing step is rarely addressed in discussions of scientific computing, computing has changed the process of manuscript generation just as much as it has changed the research itself.

 A common, but unfortunate, practice is for the lead author to send successive versions of a manuscript to coauthors to collect feedback,